Why Should You Consider Forming a Captive Insurance Company?

 While captives are widespread, many employers—both large and small—have yet to consider that risk management tool.
 At the same time, many employers are not well versed about captives.

-Simply put, a captive is a way of retaining risk of its owners and not, as is the case with traditional insurance coverage, transferring all the risk to a third party, Ms. Towle said.
+Simply put, a captive is a way of retaining risk of its owners and not, as is the case with traditional insurance coverage, transferring all the risk to a third party, according to Anne Marie Towle, CEO of Global Risk and Captive Solutions at Hylant in Indianapolis, Indiana.

 "Essentially, whether you're a group captive, single-parent captive, [or] cell structure, you're looking to retain some portion of the risk within the captive itself," Ms. Towle said.